Blady-Com/gnoga/docs/user_guide.md

 bin/gnogaboard
 ```

-When you are done testing the skelleton, press Ctr-C from the command line to close the application.
+When you are done testing the skeleton, press Ctr-C from the command line to close the application.

 The actual layout of the files and basic structure is the same as the Singleton application.
 The most important difference is in the "controller".